fiveighten: 5810

 With a focus on combining architectural design, technological innovation, and social impact, Jack continues to pursue projects that bridge the gap between traditional practice and emerging research fields.

-The Many Shapes of Atelier 58l0
+The Many Shapes of Fiveighten

 When a collective emerges from its cocoon, the bystanders pick up the vulnerable creature and inspect under its bellies for two things - the medium in which they will be operating, and the values they are looking to impose.
 If we are to evaluate some of our most well known predecessors, we can surmise that the intrinsic relation between their ideas and the forms in which they took place.
 Take Archigram, whose name was derived from the combination of the words “architecture” and “telegram".
 Under the golden age of magazines between the 1960-90, members of the group engaged with the premier form of lionization at the time and emerged as a major architectural aesthetic for the era.
 Their critiques take the forms of satirical depictions of urbanism - oft taking the conclusion drawn by various architectural ideals and pushing them towards the extreme.
 The projects from these efforts sewn seamlessly into the medium of magazines.